 - Under serious infestation, apply neem oil or horticultural oil sprays once a week or every 3 days.

 2. Cabbage Moths

-On the underside of leaves, moths and butterflies deposit their eggs.
-Caterpillar larvae develop from the eggs and feed on the leaves or fruit.
+These Moths also hide under the Broccoli leaves and lay eggs.
+Caterpillar larvae develop from eggs and feed on the leaves or fruit.